-Note: the debug flag -gnatd.i (/NOWARNINGS_PRAGMAS in VMS) can be used to cause the compiler to entirely ignore all WARNINGS pragmas.
+Note: the debug flag -gnatd.i can be used to cause the compiler to entirely ignore all WARNINGS pragmas.
 This can be useful in checking whether obsolete pragmas in existing programs are hiding real problems.

 Note: pragma Warnings does not affect the processing of style messages.
 See separate entry for pragma Style_Checks for control of style messages.